The encryption settings database is a repository that holds information for encrypting and decrypting data.

 The database contains encryption settings definitions that specify information about the cipher transformation and encapsulate the key used for encryption and decryption.
 Before enabling data encryption, you must create an encryption settings definition.
 An encryption settings definition specifies the cipher transformation to use to encrypt the data and encapsulates the encryption key.

 You can use the encryption-settings tool to manage the encryption settings database, including:

 - Creating, deleting, exporting, and importing encryption settings definitions

 - Indicating which definition to use for subsequent encryption operations

-definitions, designate only one of them as the preferred definition.
+definitions, you must designate only one of them as the preferred definition.
 The preferred

-encryption-settings definition is the one used for any subsequent encryption operations.
+encryption settings definition is used for all subsequent encryption operations.
 Any

 existing data that has not yet been encrypted remains unencrypted until it is rewritten,

 the data is exported to LDIF and re-imported.

 If you introduce a new preferred encryption settings definition, then any existing encrypted data continues to use the previous definition until it is rewritten.
 If you do change the preferred encryption settings definition for the server, keep the previous definitions in the database until you have verified that no remaining data uses the older keys.